Facet joint pain

-Facet joint pain can be extremely detrimental to your quality of life because so many of the body’s movements rely on the facet joints, which are the hinges that link adjacent vertebrae.
-Facet joint pain can come from the medial branch nerves – the nerves that carry pain signals directly to and from facet joints – or, pain can come from the formation of bone spurs that impinge on spinal nerve roots.
+Facet joint pain can significantly reduce your quality of life because so much basic movement relies on the facet joints, which are the hinges that link adjacent vertebrae in the spine.
+Facet joint pain can come from the medial branch nerves – the nerves that carry pain signals directly to and from facet joints – or pain can come from the formation of bone spurs that compress on spinal nerves.

-The breakdown of smooth, protective cartilage that surrounds each facet joint is the main feature of facet joint degeneration and pain.
-Once cartilage is gone, facet joints are left to rub directly on each other.
-This bone-to-bone contact can have multiple consequences.
-First, medial branch nerves can become irritated, and second, bone spurs can form.
-Although symptoms will vary from patient to patient, common reports of facet joint pain include throbbing, a constant ache, swelling, facet joint hypertrophy (enlargement of facet joints due to swelling), or a grinding sensation that results from bones rubbing together.
+The breakdown of smooth, protective cartilage that surrounds each facet joint is the primary cause of facet joint degeneration and pain.
+Once cartilage is worn down, facet joints are left to rub directly on each other.
+This bone-to-bone contact is what causes nerve irritation and bone spur formation that cause painful symptoms.
+Although they can vary, common facet joint symptoms include throbbing, aching, swelling and a grinding sensation from bone-on-bone friction.

 Pain in the facet joints, while most common in the lower spine, can affect any region of the spinal column.
 The spine is divided into three primary regions, associated facet joint pain will vary as follows:

 - Cervical – This is the part of the spine in the neck and upper back.
 You may find that you have trouble moving your head from side to side and have frequent headaches.
 Radiating symptoms may also be felt in the shoulders and arms.